-- MPI basic datatypes are predefined for contiguous data of single type - What if an application needs to communicate data of mixed type or in non-contiguous locations? - solutions that involve making multiple MPI calls, copying data into a buffer and packing, etc., are slow, clumsy and wasteful of memory - better solution is to create/derive datatypes for these special needs from existing datatypes - Derived datatypes can be created recursively at runtime - Packing and unpacking is done automatically
+- MPI basic datatypes are predefined for contiguous data of single type - What if an application needs to communicate data of mixed type or in non-contiguous locations? - solutions that involve making multiple MPI calls, copying data into a buffer and packing, etc., are slow, clumsy and wasteful of memory - better to create/derive datatypes for these special needs from the existing datatypes - called "derived" because you build them up from more fundamental types - Here are several of their advantages : - 1.
+They can be created recursively - 2.
+They can be created conditionally, at runtime - 3.
+Packing and unpacking are done automatically

-MPI Datatypes
+General Datatypes

-- Elementary: Language-defined types

-- Contiguous: Vector with stride of one

-- Vector: Elements separated by constant "stride"

-- Hvector: Vector, with stride in bytes

-- Indexed: Array of indices (for scatter/gather)

-- Hindexed: Indexed, with indices in bytes

-- Struct: General mixed types (for C structs etc.)
+- Contiguous: Vector with "stride" of one - Vector: Fixed-size blocks separated by constant stride - Hvector: Like vector, but with stride in bytes - Indexed: Arrays of block sizes and indices (like scatterv/gatherv) - Hindexed: Indexed, with indices in bytes - Struct: General mixed types (for C structs etc.)